स स्तोम्यः

 that truth-abiding king, who adheres to the three-fold virtues rules the vast

 of that kingdom from that best city Ayodhya.
-In that city Ayodhya all are virtuous
+In that city Ayodhya all are

-to two more yojana-s outside city, true to its name (a+yodhya , an un-assailable one. |
+further fortified up to two more yojana-s outside city, true to its name (a+yodhya , an un-assailable one.) |

 |||